rscobie/ECE_573_FINAL_PROJECT/README.md

 ## usage
 ### gui node
-Enter the desired Latitude and Longitude in the appropriate box, then press Start
+Enter the desired Latitude and Longitude in the appropriate box, then press Start.
+After this, the latitude, longitude, and velocity boxes will dynamically change their values.
 ### generation node
 Publish a Float32MultiArray with format [latitude, longitude] to the chunk_coordinate topic.
 The output .obj file will be found under ECE_573_FINAL_PROJECT/cache with a name indicated its north, south, east, and west bounds in degrees.